seppinho/cloudgene-docker/README.md

-# Cloudgene - A Hadoop Workflow System on Docker
+# Cloudgene - A Hadoop Workflow System

 ### Introduction to Cloudgene
 This repository provides a ready-to-use Docker image for Cloudgene and installs all requirements, especially Apache Hadoop (CDH5).